 I’m familiar with this type of thinking in my own life.
-Four months ago I submitted an article to Recovery Warriors, which was accepted.
+I submitted an article to Recovery Warriors and it was accepted.

 My article’s felt like they had been flukes.
 Eventually they would see that I didn’t measure up to the other people who submitted to Recovery Warriors.
 I felt stuck and didn’t want to write anything else.

 When those types of thoughts come up, what are you supposed to do?
 First of all, it takes time to change patterns.
 Your brain is very efficient at thinking the thoughts it already has been practicing for years.
 This isn’t meant to discourage you.
 It is quite the opposite.

 Be compassionate and patient with yourself.
 If you have a slip into old thoughts, it doesn’t mean you should give up.

 Your thought patterns can and will change if you keep working on them.